Skeletitor/ha_addon_fenecon2mqtt/fenecon2mqtt/README.md

 ## Quick Setup

 1. MQTT configuration
-   - Add local user in homeassistant for mqtt broker authentication
+   - Add local user in homeassistant for mqtt broker authentication ([doc link user])
    - Provide user permisson to write to the mqtt topic (e.g share/mosquitto/acl.conf)
 2. Fenecon Home (FEMS) configuration
    - Nothing, ensure that the local IP and Port (1883) is reachalbe from Hassio